mesonbuild/meson/docs/markdown/Reference-manual.md

 ```
 setcap = find_program(['setcap', '/usr/sbin/setcap', '/sbin/setcap'], required : false)
 ```

-If none of the programs are found, Meson will abort.
-You can tell it not to by setting the keyword argument `required` to false, and then use the `.found()` method on the returned object to check whether it was found or not.

 The returned object also has methods that are documented in the [object methods section](#external-program-object) below.